Assurance given by a CM amounts to enforceable promise: Delhi HC on Arvind Kejriwal’s word on govt paying rent for poor tenants

-The Delhi High Court on Thursday ruled that an assurance given by a chief minister “clearly amounts to an enforceable promise”, the implementation of which ought to be considered by the state, and directed the Delhi government to decide on the statement CM Arvind Kejriwal made last year that the state would be paying the rent if any tenant is unable to pay the same.
+THE DELHI High Court on Thursday ruled that a promise or assurance given by a Chief Minister “clearly amounts to an enforceable promise”, the implementation of which ought to be considered by the State, while directing the Delhi government to take a decision on a statement made by CM Arvind Kejriwal during the lockdown last year that the state would be paying the rent if any tenant is unable to pay the same.

-Justice Prathiba M Singh in an order said that good governance requires that promises made to citizens by those who govern are not broken without valid and justifiable reasons.

-According to the petition filed by five daily-wage workers and a landlord, Kejriwal on March 29 in a press conference requested all landlords to postpone the collection of rent from those tenants “who are poor and poverty-stricken” and also promised that if any tenant is unable to pay the rent due to poverty, the government would pay on their behalf.
+According to a petition filed by five daily-wage workers and a landlord in November 2020, Kejriwal on March 29 last year in a press conference requested all landlords to postpone the demand or collection of rent from those tenants “who are poor and poverty stricken” and also promised that if any tenant is unable to pay the rent due to poverty, the government would pay on their behalf.

+Justice Prathiba M Singh in the verdict said that good governance requires that promises made to citizens by those who govern are not broken without valid and justifiable reasons.
+The court said “puffing” in commercial advertising may be permissible but ought not be recognisable and permissible in governance.

+Observing that a statement given in a consciously held press conference in the background of the lockdown and “mass exodus” of migrant labourers cannot be simply overlooked, the court said the assurance was not a political promise and not made as a part of any election rally.

+“There is a reasonable expectation on behalf of citizens that the CM knows the background in which such a promise is being made, the number of people who would be affected by the same as also the financial implications of such a promise/assurance… The statement was not made by a Government functionary at a lower level in the hierarchy, who could be devoid of such knowledge,” it said.

-Directing the Delhi government to decide within six weeks, the court further asked the state to bear in mind the larger interest of the persons to whom the benefits were intended to be extended in the statement given by the CM.
+Directing the Delhi government to take a decision in six weeks, the court further asked the state to bear in mind the larger interest of the persons to whom the benefits were intended to be extended in the statement given by the CM.
 “Upon the said decision being taken, the GNCTD would frame a clear policy in this regard,” it said.

+The Delhi government during the hearing of the case had argued that the doctrine of legitimate expectation can only be based on actual governmental policy, a governmental notification or an executive decision, and not on a mere political statement.
+It had also argued that all governmental policy is executed in the name of the Governor and any statement made by the CM would not be enforceable.

-The court said that once the CM had made a solemn assurance, there was a duty cast on the Delhi government to take a stand as to whether to enforce the said promise or not and if so on what grounds.
+The court said that once the CM had made a solemn assurance, there was a duty cast on the Delhi government to take a stand as to whether to enforce the said promise or not, and if so on what grounds or reasons.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines